bencode/oss-upload/README.md

 # ali-oss-upload-cli

-A command line tool for transferring files to Ali OSS。
+CLI to upload files to Ali OSS。

 ## Usage